'We are just so looking forward to Christmas' - Medicinal cannabis licence for Ava

-Crusading mum Vera Twomey hopes to bring her daughter, Ava, home from the Hague within days after the health minister granted a licence for medicinal cannabis.
+Crusading mum Vera Twomey hopes to bring her daughter, Ava, home from the Hague within days after the health minister granted a licence for medicinal cannabis, writes Eoin English

 “There is still some paperwork to be done but we are on our way home to Cork,” a delighted Vera said.